fastify/fastify/PROJECT_CHARTER.md

   + Releases
 + Support:
   + Community
-  + User's issue and questions
+  + Users's issues and questions
-+ Contributor's pull request review
++ Contributors's pull request review

 ### 1.2: Out-of-Scope

-+ Support versions of Node.js at EOF (end of life) stage
++ Support versions of Node.js at EOL (end of life) stage
 + Support serverless architecture
 + Contributions that violates the [Code of Conduct](./CODE_OF_CONDUCT.md)